 Assessment of teaching skills

 The teaching skills of applicants for research and teaching positions and docentships are assessed comprehensively.
 Teaching skills are assessed as a whole, including documents submitted by the applicant, a teaching demonstration and an interview with the teaching skills committee.
-The assessment criteria are based on the Dean’s decision on 16th March, 2010.
+The assessment criteria are based on the Dean’s decision on 18th December, 2018 (pdf).
 The applicant will always receive a statement of his or her teaching skills.

-The teaching demonstration is graded using the following scale: poor – satisfactory – good – excellent.
+The teaching demonstration is graded using the following scale: passable – satisfactory – good – very good – excellent.
 The assessment of teaching skills indicates whether the applicant is qualified for the position in terms of his or her teaching skills.

 The teaching demonstration